Updated April 2026

-Compare NZ funeral insurance options including cover amounts, premium types, stand-down periods and acceptance criteria.
+Compare Australian funeral insurance options including cover amounts, premium types, waiting periods and acceptance criteria.
 See providers, features and indicative pricing side-by-side.

 Highest Rated Featured Provider